smlab-niser/hbimcourse/content/docs/module-two/interface.md

 We will use the Python programming language to build the interface for the HBIM.
 Python programming language can be downloaded from the official site and the installation instruction differs from different operating systems.
-For Linux and Mac OS X, the recommeded way of installing the programming langauage is the default package manager.
+For Linux and Mac OS X, the recommended way of installing the programming language is the default package manager.

 However, there are independent package manager like [Miniconda](https://conda.io/miniconda.html) that help install different versions